Giuseppe Cuccu

 Black-Box Optimization

-Progress is based on (i) sampling the parameters space, (ii) computing the value of the objective function over the samples, then (iii) approximating the objective function's gradient over the samples, and (iv) generate new candidate solutions to maximize expected fitness.
+Their progress is based on (i) sampling the parameters space, (ii) computing the value of the objective function over the samples, then (iii) approximating the objective function's gradient over the samples, and (iv) generate new candidate solutions to maximize expected fitness.

 ×